 A—Well sure it is.
 The critters aren’t stupid.
 They’re not gonna be where the motorized crowds are.
 All it takes is a different kind of effort and the right gear to just head up to where the game is hanging out.
 I promise that they’re up there.
-Get off your motorised butt and go join ’em.
+Get off your motorized butt and go join ’em.
 The big ones are up there.
 And you’ll feel like Daniel Boone because you will have “made your meat on your own two feet”.
-It’s the pinaccle of hunting, the best AND the most, well, prestigeous.
-It’s a feather in the cap when your neighbors realise you toted that meat out on your back.
+It’s the pinnacle of hunting, the best AND the most, well, prestigious.
+It’s a feather in the cap when your neighbors realize you toted that meat out on your back.
 I guess most of all you’ll be pleased with yourself.

 Q—And that your backpacks assist in that?

 A—Oh I guarantee it.
 These things are custom built to the individual hunter, using measurements we get from him or her.
 We sell only direct.
 The packs make a huge difference.
 Just get in reasonable shape and go do it.
 The packs will also tote your rifle, keep your hands warm, provide you with a glassing chair and a whole bunch of what I call “solutions to problems” that I worked on for 18 years while fiddling with the ultimate hunting pack.
 I’m a hunting junkie, it’s what I do.